gilesshaxted/karma/README.md

     * React to a message with 👢 (boot emoji) to kick the author and delete the message.

     * React to a message with 🔗 (link emoji) to manually flag a message for moderator review (sends to mod-alert channel).

+    * React to a message with 👍 (thumbs up emoji) to add 1 Karma point to the message author (Moderator/Admin only).
+The bot will announce this in the channel.

+    * React to a message with 👎 (thumbs down emoji) to subtract 1 Karma point from the message author (Moderator/Admin only).
+The bot will announce this in the channel.

 * **Auto-Moderation**: